Mark-Kramer/Case-Studies-Python/content/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.md

 show()
 ```

-The x-axis is the vector index, which ranges from 1 to the length of the vector ISIsLow.
+The x-axis is the vector index, which ranges from 1 to the length of the vector `ISIsLow`.
 The y-axis is the value of the ISI at each index.
 We see that the ISI values range from small times (less than 0.05 s) to large times (over 0.4 s).
 In this way, the visualization provides some insight into the ISI values for the low-light condition.

 +++